Face Covering Guidance for Passengers

 Everyone is expected to wear a Face Covering if they can.
 The above list of exemptions is not exhaustive and would extend to someone who has a justifiable reason for not wearing one on the grounds of health or disability not outlined above.

-Update: Drivers have exercised reasonable discretion regarding exemptions from Face Coverings during the introduction of this regulation.
+Drivers will exercise reasonable discretion regarding exemptions from Face Coverings during the introduction of this regulation.
 However, we remind passengers that it is a legal requirement and passengers MUST wear a Face Covering unless they legitimately fall into the exemptions listed above.
-From Monday 29th June 2020, Passengers will not be allowed to travel without a Face Covering unless they are exempt.
+Passengers will not be allowed to travel without a Face Covering unless they are exempt.

 Your driver may not be wearing a cloth face covering.
 This is because there are different regulations for Bus Drivers and other social distancing measures are in place to protect them and you.
 Drivers are provided with a clear face shield which they are required to wear when passengers are boarding or alighting, assisting passengers with disabilities or when social distancing can not be maintained.
 They are not required to wear an additional cloth face covering.
 They are not required to wear the shield whilst driving as with onboard social distancing measures in place, passengers are not within 2m of the driver whilst driving.